-The registries for the appropriate top-level country domain should create and manage the sub-domains based on the laws for allocating company names in that particular country.
-Specifically, ALL spaces should be converted to hyphens '-' and other punctuation either disregarded or also converted into hyphens.
+The registry for the appropriate upper level country, state, province or locality domain should create entries in these sub-domains based on the laws for allocating such legal names in that particular country, state, province or locality.
+Specifically, the full legal name should be used, but omitting the legal token (eg. Ltd, Corp, etc.) as this will be determined by the choice of upper level domain.
+ALL spaces within the name should be converted to hyphens '-' and other punctuation either disregarded or also converted into hyphens.